NadithM/Car-Rental-Service/ReadMe.md

 > *mvn spring-boot:run*

-4. POSTMAN sample request collections can be taken from https://www.getpostman.com/collections/e2d572c366b143b07e79
+4. POSTMAN sample requests collection can be taken from here and also via the below link https://www.getpostman.com/collections/e2d572c366b143b07e79

 ### What's missing ###

 1. Security (authentication and authorization) due to time constrains.
-Can use token base approach for users.
+Can be used token base approach for users.
 2. Not all rest request are validated by javax.
 3. ideally all classes should have unit test.